- Hairstyle Tutorials

 Jewelry Glossary – Definitions of Jewelry Terms

-A jewelry glossary with definitions of terms you’ll hear when you shop for jewelry.
-Browse our jewelry glossary to find definitions about gemstones, art periods, jewelry components and other terms related to jewelry.
+A jewelry glossary with definitions of terms you’ll hear when you shop for gold jewelry.
+Browse our jewelry glossary to find definitions about gemstones, art periods, jewelry components, and other terms related to jewelry.

-Look at the B links for bangle, baguette and other B terms.
+Look at the Blinks for a bangle, baguette, and other B terms.

 You’ll find doublet and others listed under D.